Addressing palliative end-of-life care within Integrated Care Systems

 ICSs are partnerships of organisations that come together to plan and deliver joined up health and care services in England to improve the lives of people who live and work in their area.
 The ICS system formally came into play in July 2022, and we’ve been working to support them to improve the delivery of PEoLC.

-You may have seen our blog about the release of the summary paper last year, when we worked with sector partners to publish 'Enablers for end-of-life care: Key recommendations for commissioning and delivering better end-of-life care within Integrated Care Systems (ICSs)'.
+You may have seen our blog about the release of the summary paper last year, when we worked with sector partners to publish ‘Enablers for end-of-life care: Key recommendations for commissioning and delivering better end-of-life care within Integrated Care Systems (ICSs)’, which you can download below.
 To build on this piece of work, we have developed six new case studies to show how ICSs could take a better approach to delivering PEoLC across their local areas.

 Highlighting good practice